lincolnh0/zendit/README.md

 #### New workflow

-1. push local change on terminal
-2. choose head branch from ui
+1. choose head branch from ui (optional)
-3. edit own PR template
+2. edit own PR template
-4. assign reviewer
+3. assign reviewer (optional)
-5. edit own comment template (Or not with use of tokens)
+4. edit own comment template (Or not with use of tokens)
-6. assign issue to reviewer
+5. assign issue to reviewer
-7. publish
+6. publish

 Takes around 20 seconds, minus the slowing down from loading both websites.